-David Černý, Czech controversial sculptor, prefers to place his work within the public spaces of his hometown Prague or other cities to put it in boring galleries and museums.
-This is the only way how to invite locals and visitors to discover it and create a space for reaction and discussion.
+David Černý, a Czech controversial sculptor, prefers to place his work within the public spaces of his hometown, Prague, or other cities than to put it in sterile galleries and museums.
+For him, this is the way to invite locals and visitors to discover his art, and create a space for reaction and discussion.
 While staying at Bohemia Apartments, we highly recommend you to see his creativity so let’s have a look around his current or past work in Prague!

 Tip: Check our previous post Who Is David Cerny?

 Franz Kafka Statue / Right in front of Bohemia Apartments in Vladislavova Street

 Zizkov TV Tower / Babies

 Babies / Kampa / Mala Strana

 Embryo / Na Zabradli Theatre / Anenske namesti – close to Charles Bridge Apartments / a present for theatre’s 50th anniversary

 Horse / Lucerna Palace / Vodickova Street – close to Bohemia Apartments / parody of Horse Statue at Wenceslas Square